Department Contact Information:

 Requirements: High school diploma from an accredited high school or GED.
 Admission to the program requires a minimum college cumulative Grade Point Average of 2.0.
 No felony convictions.
-Valid Driver License.
-Pass entrance exam with a score of 42 or higher.
+No convictions that would prohibit you from possessing a firearm.
+Possess a valid Driver License, without current or recent suspensions.
+Pass P.O.S.T.
+Entry-Level Law Enforcement Test Battery (PELLET-B) exam with a score of 42 or higher.
 Pass the Pre-Law Enforcement Academy Physical Training Test 1.5 mile run in 15 minutes or less.
+Attend a Law Enforcement Academy Orientation.
 Possess a Butte College Student ID number.

 Fees: (SUBJECT TO CHANGE) It is estimated that the cost for California residents to attend this course is approximately $5,500.00, including tuition, material fees, driving fees, textbooks, uniforms, physical training clothing, ammunition, hearing and eye protection, and facility use fees.
 Not included are living expenses.
 Weapons and required safety equipment will be furnished during training.
 Out-of-state students will be charged an additional $200.00 per unit.
 NOTE: The college has a new fee policy called "7 Days to Pay."
 For more information: http://www.butte.edu/7days/

 Entry Level Exam: Each applicant must complete a P.O.S.T.
 Entry-Level Examination (PELLET-B) consisting of basic language skills.
 Approximately two and one-half hours are allowed for the examination.
 Examinations are normally offered two times prior to the start of each academy.
 Applicants can take the examination at any facility in California offering the PELLET-B as long as the results are submitted on agency letterhead.
 Applicants are encouraged to take the test more than once, since the highest score is used to determine entrance eligibility.
 Be aware that when you take the P.O.S.T.
 Entry-Level Examination you must wait one month before you can retake the test.
 Examination results take approximately 10 working days.
+P.O.S.T.
+Entry-Level Law Enforcement Test Battery (PELLET-B) examination scores will be accepted from other agencies if the results are documented on agency letterhead.
 NOTE: Testing space is limited.
 The first 150 to contact this office will be accepted for each testing date.
 Location of Academy Testing